conestack/cone.app/docs/source/model.rst

     props = ProtectedProperties(model, permissions, data)

-If a user does not have the resquired permission granted to access a specific property, ``ProtectedProperties`` behaves as if this property is inexistent.
+If a user does not have the required permission granted to access a specific property, ``ProtectedProperties`` behaves as if this property is inexistent.

 .. note::